 Although it is sometimes a mistake to interpret the Sveriges Riksbank Prize through a political lens, in my opinion today’s award represents a partial vindication of the free-market “freshwater approach" to macroeconomics (associated with the University of Chicago, the University of Minnesota, Carnegie Mellon University, and the University of Rochester) whose reputation has been unfairly dragged through the mud during the recent financial crisis.
 It equally represents a rebuke to the dirigiste "saltwater approach" to macroeconomics (associated with Harvard, MIT, and Berkeley, among others) and especially to the pre-1980s "dinosaur Keynesianism" espoused by Paul Krugman, who was awarded the Sveriges Riksbank Prize in 2008 amid what many said was an ideological victory for Keynesian Economics over Classical Economics.
 With today’s prize award, the wheel has turned.
 The “rational expectations” economists, led by Sargent and his allies Robert E. Lucas, Nancy L. Stokey, and Edward C. Prescott, proved that Keynesian Economics had an unsound theoretical foundation, while Sims demonstrated empirically with his VARs that the prevailing (Keynesian) economic models of the 1970s had mediocre predictive power.
 Today’s prize honors the contributions of two preeminent economists, and reflects the shift in the economics profession ushered in by their contributions.

-[cross-posted at ChicagoAthensJerusalem.com]1 year ago • 1 note
+[cross-posted at ChicagoAthensJerusalem.com]3 years ago • 1 note

 The Clark Medal, awarded by the American Economic Association, honors the most promising United States economist under 40 years of age.
 Previous winners include Paul Samuelson, Milton Friedman, Paul Krugman, Larry Summers, and Steven Levitt.

-Jonathan Levin’s professional homepage, including links to his research, can be found here.2 years ago • 0 notes
+Jonathan Levin’s professional homepage, including links to his research, can be found here.3 years ago • 0 notes